Diffusion of valley-coherent dark excitons in a high-angle incommensurate Moir\'e homobilayer: Abstract

 \section{Abstract}

 The last few years have witnessed a surge in interest and research efforts in the field of twistronics, especially in low-angle twisted bilayers of transition metal dichalocogenides.
 These novel material platforms have been demonstrated to host periodic arrays of excitonic quantum emitters, interlayer excitons with long lifetimes, and exotic many-body states.
-While much remains to be known and understood about these heterostructures, the field of high-angle, incommensurate bilayers is even less explored.
+While much remains to be known and understood about these heterostructures, the field of large-angle, incommensurate bilayers is even less explored.
 At twist angles larger than a few degrees, the presence of periodicity in these bilayers becomes chaotic, making the systems essentially aperiodic and incommensurate in nature due to the limitations of fabrication techniques.
-In this work, we demonstrate the emergence of a brightened dark intralayer exciton in twisted molybdenum diselenide homobilayer.
-We show that this dark exciton diffuses across the excitation spot more efficiently as compared to trions or excitons, reaching diffusion lengths greater than 4 microns.
+In this work, we demonstrate the emergence of a brightened dark intralayer exciton in twisted n-doped molybdenum diselenide homobilayer.
+We show that this dark exciton diffuses across the excitation spot more efficiently as compared to bright trions or excitons, reaching diffusion lengths greater than 4 microns.
 Temperature-dependent spectra provide corroborative evidence and reveal a brightened dark trion.
-Our results reveal some of the richness of the physics of these high-angle systems.
+Almost inexplicably, this dark exciton showcases a robust valley coherence, which we attribute to a small mixing of the spin-resolved conduction bands due to an absence of out-of-plane reflection symmetry arising from a strong dielectric contrast.
+Our results reveal some of the richness of the physics of these large-angle systems while uncovering new opportunities for valleytronic devices that may utilize these more valley-robust "mixed" dark excitons.

 \textbf{Keywords:} 2D materials, Moir\'{e} superlattice, Intralayer excitons, Optoelectronics